Troubleshoot and Publish myTrailhead Content

 - An image is missing alt text, so digital screen readers can’t describe the image to visually impaired users.

-- A module or trail is on the release list, but the content hasn’t been uploaded to the release.
+- A module or trail is on the release list, but the content’s backpack hasn’t been added to the release.

 - An API name on the release list is already in use for a different piece of content.